 “Other seeds fell among thorns, and the thorns grew up and choked them … As for what was sown among thorns, this is the one who hears the word, but the cares of the world and the deceitfulness of riches choke the word and it proves unfruitful” (Matthew 13:7, 22).

 This third kind of soil in Jesus’ parable was full of thorns or weeds.
 Unfortunately, I am all too familiar with literal weeds in my garden and figurative ones in my life!
-The cares, busyness, and affairs of this world can take precedence over God’s Word and threaten to choke it out before it can grow and be fruitful—before it even has a chance to take root in our children’s lives.
+The cares, busyness, and affairs of this world can take precedence over God’s Word.
+They can threaten to choke it out before it even has a chance to take root in our children’s lives.

-Evil is plentiful, and keeping tabs on what teenagers listen to, watch, and allow to influence their lives can be a demanding job—but one that is worth our time.
-They often do not have the discretion to know what social media, the internet, and television will do to their hearts and sensibilities, so we need to help them set boundaries.
+Evil is plentiful, and keeping tabs on what teenagers listen to, watch, and allow to influence their lives can be a demanding job.
+But it is worth our time.
+They often do not have the discretion to know what social media, the internet, and television will do to their hearts and sensibilities.
+So we need to help them set boundaries.

 4. FOLLOWING THE TRUTH